 As clients look to increase their home’s curb appeal, they often overlook transforming the mundane mailbox.
-Considering a home’s curb appeal encompasses everything from the sidewalk to the front door, a monument mailbox can quickly and easily make a big impact in improving a home’s first impression.
+Considering a home’s curb appeal encompasses everything from the sidewalk to the front door, a stone-veneer monument mailbox can quickly and easily make a big impact in improving a home’s first impression.
 Here’s what you need to create a monument mailbox and how to do it:

 Products and tools needed